Eileen Chang

-Eileen Chang (張愛玲 (张爱玲, Chang1 Ai4-ling2, Zhāng Àilíng)；September 30, 1920 – September 8, 1995), also known as Chang Ai-ling or Zhang Ailing, or by her pen name Liang Jing (梁京), was a Chinese and American essayist, novelist, and screenwriter.

-Chang was born to an aristocratic lineage and educated bilingually in Shanghai.
+Eileen Chang (張愛玲 (张爱玲, Chang1 Ai4-ling2, Zhāng Àilíng)；September 30, 1920 – September 8, 1995), also known as Chang Ai-ling or Zhang Ailing, or by her sometime pen name Liang Jing (梁京), was a Chinese and American writer.
+Chang was born in Shanghai to a family with aristocratic lineage and received a bilingual education in Chinese and English.
 She gained literary prominence in Japanese-occupied Shanghai between 1943 and 1945.
-However, after the Communists defeated the Nationalists in the Chinese Civil War, she fled the country.
-In the late 1960s and early 1970s, she was rediscovered by scholars such as C. T. Hsia and Shui Jing.
-Together with the re-examination of literary histories in the post-Mao era during the late 1970s and early 1980s, she rose again to literary prominence in Taiwan, Hong Kong, Mainland China, and the Chinese diaspora communities.
+In 1952, she left the newly founded People's Republic of China for British Hong Kong and later the United States.
+Since her rediscovery in the late 1960s, she has been one of the most widely read and critically acclaimed writers in the Chinese-speaking world.